Frequently Asked Questions

 Learn more about silver tarnishing here.

-Each jewellery box we ship includes an anti-tarnish tab that typically lasts 6–12 months, depending on environmental conditions.
-We also provide a few spare tabs in an airtight zip-lock bag for your continued use.
+Each Ganva jewellery box we ship includes an anti-tarnish tab, which typically lasts 6–12 months depending on environmental conditions.
+Additional tabs are provided for continued use.

 How can I remove tarnish from my silver jewellery?

-You can use a silver polishing cloth on plain, non-plated silver to remove tarnish.
-Avoid using it on Gold-plated, Enamel (Meenakari), or Everyday collection (anti-tarnish coated), as the polishing compound will harm the specialized finish.
+A silver polishing cloth may be used on plain, non-plated sterling silver to gently remove tarnish.
+Avoid using polishing cloths on gold-plated, enamel (Meenakari), or Everyday Collection pieces, as polishing compounds may affect their specialized finishes.